Understanding Technical Debt

 While the initial definition helps, it does not describe the sources of technical debt.
 There are two sources:

-It is important to recognize that all systems carry technical debt.
-Our goal should be to minimize Unintentional (Type 1) technical debt by putting processes in place to identify and avoid this debt source.
-The impact of unintentional technical debt is similar to being shocked at the end of the month when a bill arrives with unexpectedly high charges and interest rate.
+It is essential to recognize all systems carry technical debt.
+Our goal should be to minimize Unintentional (Type 1) technical debt by implementing processes to identify and avoid this debt source.
+The impact of unintentional technical debt is like being shocked at the end of the month when a bill arrives with unexpectedly high charges and interest rates.

 Short-Term Versus Long-Term Debt

 Companies maintain both short-term and long-term debt.
-In financial terms, short-term debt covers situations like gaps between receivables (payments from customers) and expenses (payroll).
-This debt is taken on when you are owed money and just don’t have it now.
+In financial terms, short-term debt covers gaps between receivables (customer payments) and expenses (payroll).
+This debt is taken on when you are owed money and just don't have it now.
 It is expected to be paid off quickly.
 The technical equivalent seems straightforward.
-Short-term technical debt is the debt taken on tactically and reactively, usually as a late-stage measure to get a specific release shipped.
-(We’ll call this Type 2.A.)
+Short-term technical debt is taken on tactically and reactively, usually as a late-stage measure to get a specific release shipped.
+(We'll call this Type 2.A.)

 Companies also take on debt strategically and proactively–investing in new capital equipment, like a new factory or office building.
-Again, the technical equivalent seems straightforward: "We don’t think we’re going to need to support a second platform for at least five years, so this release can be built assuming we’re supporting only one platform."
-(We’ll call this Type 2.B.)
+Again, the technical equivalent seems straightforward: "We don't think we must support a second platform for at least five years, so this release can be built assuming we're supporting only one platform."
+(We'll call this Type 2.B.)

 Incurring Strategic Technical Debt

-When technical debt is strategically incurred, the fundamental reason is always that the development cost today is viewed as more expensive than the cost will be in the future.
-This can be true for any of several reasons:
+When technical debt is strategically incurred, the fundamental reason is that the development cost today is viewed as more expensive than the cost will be in the future.
+Several reasons include:

 Be Sure You Are Incurring The Right Kind of Short-Term Technical Debt

-Other technical debt accumulates from taking hundreds or thousands of small shortcuts– generic variable names, sparse comments, poor object decomposition, ignoring coding conventions, and so on.
-This is similar to credit card debt.
-It’s easy to incur, it adds up faster than you think, and it’s harder to track and manage after it has been incurred.
-(We’ll call this Type 2.A.2.)
+Another technical debt accumulates from taking hundreds or thousands of small shortcuts– generic variable names, sparse comments, poor object decomposition, ignoring coding conventions, etc. This debt is similar to credit card debt.
+It's easy to incur, adds up faster than you think, and is harder to track and manage after it has been incurred.
+(We'll call this Type 2.A.2.)

 Both of these kinds of short-term technical debt are commonly incurred in response to the directive, "Get it out the door as quickly as possible," "Get ‘er done," or "Do the needful."
 Short-term technical debt from small shortcuts (2.A.2) doesn’t pay off and should be avoided.